San-Huang/Aha-AI-Exam-Front-End/README.md

 # Aha AI Exam Front-End
-In order to demonstrate my sincerity and determination to work together with you, I have completed both exams.
+To demonstrate my sincerity and determination to work together with you, I have completed both exams.
-Thank you for your advice.
+Looking forward to your guidance.

 ## Developmental tools:
 - React.js